tytydraco/yessleep/out/My_Dead_Fiancee_Is_Contacting_Me_Through_Amazon.md

 Now, with some back story, I can explain.

-My fiancee (Mitch) and I were high school sweethearts.
+My fiancé (Mitch) and I were high school sweethearts.
 After college, we made two big decisions: to move in together and to share an Amazon account.
 Both turned out to be some of the best decisions of my life.

 Living together was magical.
 Mitch started adding things to our cart on our joint Amazon account that he wanted for our home.
 I'd go into the app, see multiple items he was ready for me to look at and purchase if I, too, approved.